RunClaw Docs

 6. Click Save

 Agent Zero has four model slots: Chat, Utility, Browser, and Embedding.
-The utility and browser models default to your chat model settings if not set separately.
+The utility and browser models default to your chat model if not set separately.

 Where your keys are stored

-• OpenClaw: Written to openclaw.json on the host filesystem
+• OpenClaw: openclaw.json on the host filesystem

 Troubleshooting